Street and City Art

 Girl with dead bird

-The artist drew inspiration for the work from Hans Christian Andersen's fairy tale "The Poor Wife and the Little Canary".
+The artist drew inspiration for the work from Hans Christian Andersen's fairy tale "The Poor Wife and the Little Canary", about a poor wife who cannot afford to bury her deceased husband.

 Astronauts in Brandts - Urban Art